DanielleDaly/portfolio-project-4/README.md

 ![Image of Comment Awaiting Approval Message](readme-images/screenshot-test-comment-approval.png)

 - I logged in as an admin user to approve the test comment.
-I tested if the comment and confirmed it could be approved.
+I tested if the comment was awaiting approval and confirmed it could be approved.

-#### Image of Test -Comment Approved in Admin Section:
+#### Image of Test - Comment Approved in Admin Section:

 ![Image of Comment Approved in Admin Section](readme-images/screenshot-test-comment-approved-admin.png)

-#### Read
+### Read

 - I tested if the approved comment was displayed on the Recipe page with comments from other users and confirmed it was displayed.

 - I tested if the username was displayed on the published comment and confirmed it was.

-- I tested if the time and date was displayed correctly in the approved test comment and confirmed it was.
+- I tested if the time and date was displaying correctly in the approved test comment and confirmed it was.

 - I tested if the comments were displaying in the correct order based on their created-on dates.
 These should display with the newest comment first and older comments below in descending order.
 I confirmed they were displaying in the correct order.